mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 person [who switched a year ago](/post/dvorak-rocks.html).
 I still remember the difference.
-If you don't want to take my word for it, here is [this article](http://infohost.nmt.edu/~shipman/ergo/parkinson.html) which explains why Drorak is objectively better for typing English.
+If you don't want to take my word for it, here is [this article](http://infohost.nmt.edu/~shipman/ergo/parkinson.html) which explains why Dvorak is objectively better for typing English.

 ## Conclusion

 Applying all these recommendations in practice does take will power and may be inconvenient at first.
-Nevertheless I'm quite convinced that it's this combination of hardware and settings allows me to be an efficient keyboard user and avoid any discomfort now and later.
+Nevertheless I'm quite convinced that it is this combination of hardware and settings that allows me to be an efficient keyboard user and avoid any discomfort now and later.
+Hearing stories about pains in hands from others, I usually try to convince them to at least buy an ergonomic keyboard.
+Now I have the whole article to send them to!